-- 31. For leases offered by tender or ballot, a minimum tender premium will be set and advised in the notice given under clause 33(4) of the Regulation.
-In setting the minimum tender premium, NSW DPI will consider the: - a. administrative time and resources that have been used to progress the new lease application. - b. approvals and/or development consents sought from other agencies by NSW DPI on behalf of potential tenderers. - 32.
+- 31. For leases offered by tender or ballot, a minimum tender premium will be set and advised in the notice given under s 43 of the Regulation.
+In setting the minimum tender premium, DPIRD will consider the: - a. administrative time and resources that have been used to progress the new lease application. - b. approvals and/or development consents sought from other agencies by DPIRD on behalf of potential tenderers. - 32.
 The premium must be paid to the Minister by the applicant: - a.
-For an auction, immediately after the auction (cl 34(2), the Regulation). - b.
-For a public tender, within 14 days after the Minister notifies the applicant that their tender has been approved, or within a further period allowed by the Minister (cl 35(6), the Regulation). - c.
-For a ballot, within 14 days of after the Minister notifies the applicant that their lease has been approved (cl 36(5), the Regulation). - 33.
-For a lease offered by public tender, the Minister may allow additional time for payment of the tender premium if: - a. the tender premium offered for one lease exceeds \$100,000, where a non-refundable deposit of 10% must be paid no later than 14 days after notification and a payment plan over a maximum period of 6 months may be negotiated for payment of the remaining amount. - b. the successful tenderer is provided with a period of time after the competitive process to apply for landowner's and development consent for an area that is not within a POAA, the tender premium must be paid no later than 14 days after notification after development consent has been granted. - c. extenuating circumstances exist, the Director, Fisheries and Aquaculture Management may approve an extension of time for a successful tenderer to pay the tender premium offered. - 34.
-If a successful tenderer withdraws their application for an area or does not pay the premium tendered, NSW DPI may offer the area to the next conforming tenderer, under clause 35(6) of the Regulation. - 35.
+For an auction, immediately after the auction (s 45(3) of the Regulation). - b.
+For a public tender, within 14 days after the Minister notifies the applicant that their tender has been approved, or within a further period allowed by the Minister (s 46(5) of the Regulation). - c.
+For a ballot, within 14 days of after the Minister notifies the applicant that their lease has been approved (s 47(4) of the Regulation). - 33.
+For a lease offered by public tender, the Minister may allow additional time for payment of the tender premium if: - a. the tender premium offered for one lease exceeds \$100,000, where a non-refundable deposit of 10% must be paid no later than 14 days after notification and a payment plan over a maximum period of 6 months may be negotiated for payment of the remaining amount. - b. the successful tenderer is provided with a period of time after the competitive process to apply for landowner's and development consent for an area that is not within a POAA, the tender premium must be paid no later than 14 days after notification of development consent being granted. - c. extenuating circumstances exist, the Director, Fisheries and Aquaculture Management may approve an extension of time for a successful tenderer to pay the tender premium offered. - 34.
+If a successful tenderer withdraws their application for an area or does not pay the premium tendered, DPIRD may offer the area to the next conforming tenderer, under s 46(6) of the Regulation. - 35.
 The tender premium is not refundable.

-Step 7: Applications to change the boundaries of a lease area outside a POAA
+Step 7: Applications to change the boundaries of a current lease area outside a POAA

-36. A current leaseholder who wishes to shift the boundary of a current class 1 lease onto public water land that is outside a POAA may do so without undertaking a competitive allocation process and without obtaining development consent providing the public water land outside POAA is no more than 0.1 hectares in area (schedule 4 of the State Environmental Planning Policy (Primary Production) 2021, clause 8(6)).

-- 37. An environmental assessment of the proposed aquaculture activities under Part 5, Division 5.1, EP&A Act will be required for the additional area.
-This will be undertaken via an application submitted by the permit holder to vary their aquaculture permit. - 38.
-The leaseholder may make application to shift the boundary only once during the tenancy of that lease.
+- 36. A current lessee who wishes to shift the boundary of a current class 1 lease onto public water land that is outside a POAA may do so without undertaking a competitive allocation process and without obtaining development consent providing the public water land outside POAA is no more than 0.1 hectares in area (schedule 4 of the State Environmental Planning Policy (Primary Production) 2021, clause 8(6)). - 37.
+Consultation outlined in clause 6 of this policy must still be undertaken for the additional area being added to the current lease. - 38.
+An environmental assessment of the proposed aquaculture activities under Part 5, Division 5.1, EP&A Act will be required for the additional area.
+This will be undertaken via an application submitted by the permit holder to vary their aquaculture permit. - 39.
+The lessee may make application to shift the boundary of a current lease only once during the tenancy of that lease.